tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/colombia.rst

 Introduction
 ============

-Electronic invoicing for Colombia is available from Odoo 12 and requires the next modules:
+Electronic invoicing for Colombia is available from CoquiAPPs 12 and requires the next modules:

 #. **l10n_co**: All the basic data to manage the accounting module,